Diversity At The Top in The Netherlands, Time for Acceleration.

 For companies developing policies on diversity, attention should not only be focused on the top as there is no “one size fits all” solution.
 It requires measures aimed also at improving the labour market position of women (for example by investing in childcare) and people with a non-Western migration background (for example by handling of discrimination on the labour market).
 To achieve diversity and inclusion in society and in companies, a broad, integrated approach is required.

-A majority in the House of Representatives voted on December 3th, in favor of three motions to comply with recommendations in the SER advisory report.
-The SER is pleased with the broad support to promote gender diversity and cultural diversity.
-The SER is looking forward to the government’s response.
+A majority in the House of Representatives voted in favor of three motions to comply with recommendations in the SER advisory report on December 3th, 2019,.
+The Council of Ministers approved the proposal on February 7, 2020.
+The SER is pleased with the broad support and approval to promote gender diversity and cultural diversity.